UdSAES/simaas-api/README.md

 The service can be run as both a group of native Node.js-processes or using Docker.

 ### Configuration
 The microservice can be configured using the environment variables described below.
-Environment variables that are already set when deploying a service instance using Docker are marked by an asterisk\*; variables that MUST be set when running an instance using `node index.js` are marked in __bold__.
+Environment variables that are already set when deploying a service instance using Docker are marked by an asterisk\*; variables that MUST be set when running an instance using Node.js are marked in __bold__.

 ENVVAR                          | Description                                         | Default Value
 ---                             | ---                                                 | ---